zamazan4ik/awesome-pgo/article/article.md

 Regarding more minor programming technologies...
 I reviewed a lot of less known programming languages and their compilers (like [Circle](https://www.circle-lang.org/), [Odin](https://github.com/odin-lang/Odin/discussions/3081), and many-many others) and can conclude that non of them support PGO in its compiler.
 Yes, I understand the reasons - some languages don't care much about the target performance, some of them are too young to implement PGO (there are more important features to implement), some projects simply do not have enough human resources to implement PGO in their compilers (and LLVM is not a universal answer in many situations).
 But hey - if you develop a **performance-oriented** language with an AoT compilation model - please consider adding PGO into your compiler.
 Without it, you lose too many optimization opportunities.

+If you are motivated-enough to research the question about non-mentioned above compilers you can try to use [this](https://en.wikipedia.org/wiki/List_of_compilers) compilers list and contact corresponding developers!

 ---

 ## PGO profile processing